Ashtonian/paho.golang/README.md

 instance of `paho.Client`) which enables a call to `Publish` made with one instance to block until released within another instance (allowing `autopaho` to effectively hide reconnections).

-The main test for the changes was using it within `autopaho`; it it's usable within that library then its probably usable elsewhere.
+The main test for the changes was using it within `autopaho`; if it's usable within that library then its probably usable elsewhere. `autopaho` now implements `PublishViaQueue` which aims to attempt to publish the message whatever the connection state (never connected, currently connected, attempting to reconnect) and stores outgoing messages in a queue (meaning messages get moved from a queue to the session state, but I think that's unavoidable).,

 * `paho` closes the session state if it creates it.
 This means that most applications will run without modification because any calls blocking when `Client.stop` is closed will be released (and return the expected error).